chelmertz/fineprint/readme.md

  11 vs 10 vs 16 letters means that the first text will be displayed in 11 / 37 * 20 seconds.

-### Also see ...
+### Demos
-the plugin in live action, it's located in the demos-subfolder
+See the plugin in live action, it's located in the demos-subfolder or view the **screencast at http://iamnearlythere.tumblr.com/post/1684598613/just-finished-fineprint-which-is-a-jquery-plugin**